 The Company holds a 50% interest earn-in right in the Nyngan scandium project in New South Wales, Australia, and it is advancing the project as the manager.
-EMC also owns two other properties: the recently acquired Tørdal scandium property in Southern Norway, and the Carlin vanadium property, in Nevada, USA.
-The company sold its Fostung tungsten property in Ontario, Canada during the quarter.
+EMC also owns four other properties: the recently acquired Fairfield(Utah, USA) and Hogtuva(Norway) scandium properties, the Tordaland Evje-iveland (southern Norway) scandium properties, and the Carlin vanadium property, in Nevada, USA.
+The company sold its Fostung tungsten property in Ontario, CanadainJune, 2011.

-The Company acquired rights to metallurgical processing know-how as part of the acquisition of The Technology Store Inc. ("TTS") during the prior year, which it is utilizing to gain access to a number of specialty metals opportunities.
+The Company acquired rights to metallurgical processing know-how as part of the acquisition of The Technology Store ("TTS") during the prior year, which it is utilizing to gain access to a number of specialty metals opportunities.

-The Company's focus during the quarter regarding Springer Mine included maintaining that asset on standby mode, and organizing and pursuing a sale process on this asset, underway since September 2010.
-The Company also advanced the Nyngan scandium project through metallurgical testing, process definition, and optimization work, and completed a soil sampling program at the Tørdal scandium property.
+The Company's focus during the quarter regarding Springer Mineincluded maintaining that asset on standby mode, and organizing and pursuing a sale process on this asset, underway since September 2010.
+The Company also advanced the Nyngan scandium project through metallurgical testing, process definition, and optimization work, and completed an initial soil sampling program at the Tordal scandium property.
 The Company also investigated other specialty metals opportunities.